softlayer/githubio_source/content/reference/services/SoftLayer_Product_Order/placeOrder.md

 ---
 title: "placeOrder"
 description: "Use this method to place bare metal server, virtual server and additional service orders with SoftLayer.
-Upon success, y... "
+Upon success,... "
 layout: "method"
 tags:
     - "method"